KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/deprecated.rst

 Deprecated Effects
 ==================

-.. warning:: The effects in the Deprecated category are no longer being maintained, have issues or may create unwanted results!
+.. warning:: The effects in the Deprecated category are no longer being maintained, have been replaced by other effects, have issues, or may create unwanted results!

    Nevertheless, they are still available and functional.
 Use at your own risk!

 .. toctree::
    :maxdepth: 1